pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

           - student-list-examples/..,
               more html examples for demonstration

+          these sample html files provided by Team Treehouse

-          - js/app.js, a sample app.js for demonstration
+          - js/app.js, my code as part of the original project... and for demonstration